Itangalo/AI-Education/the Book/22 Dont do.md

 ### Don't Trust ChatGPT's References to Research
 You can’t rely on the accuracy of the information ChatGPT provides, but you might think that an AI that has read a large portion of the text on the internet in 2021 could suggest research articles to read — so that you yourself can read reliable sources.

 ChatGPT cheerfully points to research articles, but the articles mentioned often do not exist.
 A better option for finding research is, for example, [Google Scholar][2].
+(You might also want to try the AI service [typeset.io][3]!)

 None of the articles mentioned by ChatGPT below could be found.